A data-dependent weighted LASSO under Poisson noise

-In this section we describe a specific random convolution model that is a toy model for bivariate Hawkes models or even more precise Poissonian interaction functions \cite{HRBR12,laure,STM}.
-Those point processes models have been used in neuroscience (spike train analysis) to model excitation from on neuron on another one or in genomics to model distance interaction along the DNA between motifs or occurrences of any kind of transcription regulatory elements \cite{GS,CSWH}.
-All the methods proposed in those articles assume that there is a finite ``horizon'' after which no interaction is possible (i.e. the support of the interaction function is finite and much smaller that the total length of the data) and in this case the corresponding Gram matrix $G$ can be proved to be invertible.
-However, and in particular in genomics, it is not at all clear that such an horizon exists.
-Indeed it usually is assumed that the interaction stops after 10000 bases because the 3D structure of DNA makes the ``linear distances'' on the DNA not real anymore, but if one would have access to real 3D positions (and there are some data going in this direction), would it be possible to estimate the interaction functions without any assumption on its support?
+This set-up is much less widely studied than the previous one, but it was the motivating problem at the origin of the present article.
+Indeed, this specific random convolution model is a toy model for bivariate Hawkes models or more precise Poissonian interaction functions \cite{HRBR12,laure,STM}.
+Those point processes models have been used in neuroscience (spike train analysis) to model excitation from on neuron on another one or in genomics to model distance interaction along the DNA between motifs or occurrences of any kind of Transcription Regulatory Elements (TRE) \cite{GS,CSWH}.
+All the methods proposed in those articles assume that there is a finite ``horizon'' after which no interaction is possible (i.e. the support of the interaction function is finite and much smaller that the total length of the data) and so the corresponding inverse problem is well-posed.
+However, and in particular in genomics, it is not at all clear that such a horizon exists.
+Indeed, it is usually assumed that the interaction stops after 10000 bases.
+However, the 3D structure of DNA makes long-range ``linear distances'' on the DNA strand potentially irrelevant.
+An important question receiving increased attention is whether, if one had access to real 3D positions (and there is ongoing work to measure these positions), would it be possible to estimate the interaction functions without any assumption on its support?